-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2011, and have not been applied in preparing these consolidated financial statements.
-None of these is expected to have a significant effect on the consolidated financial statements of the Group.
+Any new, revised or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.
+None of these is expected to have a significant effect on the consolidated financial statements of the consolidated entity.

 4 Determination of fair values